Tap water is generally suitable for a wide range of uses.

 ê

 even if it contains additives such as chlorine.
 On the other hand, if the water is very hard in your area, it is not very suitable for citrus fruits.
 In this case it is more beneficial to use rainwater.
-Collect it, for example, by placing a canister under a gutter.
+Collect it, for example, by placing a can under a gutter.

 Mature citrus trees, planted in the ground, only need to be watered if there's a shortage of rain.